19.4: Meiosis vs. Mitosis

 Errors can occur during chromosome segregation resulting in the production of aneuploid cells.
 Female meiosis is more error-prone than mitosis and male meiosis.
 Though the exact reasons for a high error rate in female meiosis still need to be determined, several factors are considered responsible.
 The single meiosis cycle in an oocyte can take up to 40 years to complete, ending only after fertilization.
 Such a long duration can cause cohesin deterioration resulting in the premature release of sister chromatids.
 The chiasmata holding two homologous chromosomes can also slip away with time, affecting the correct orientation and attachment of the bivalents to the meiotic spindle.
 Also, aging can cause a decrease in the concentration of proteins (e.g., Mad2) involved in the spindle-assembly checkpoint mechanism, which can be another reason for the relatively high error rate in female meiosis.

 The missegregation of chromosomes can cause the development of zygotes into abnormal embryos, which often die during fetal development or just after birth.
 It can also cause genetic diseases like Down syndrome and Turner syndrome.
 The chances of chromosomal segregation errors have been found to increase with the age of the mother.
-For example, a woman below 30 years of age has less than a 0.1% chance to have a baby with Down syndrome, whereas the chance increases to 3.5% for a woman who is 45 years old.
+For example, a woman below 30 years of age has less than a 0.1% chance of having a baby with Down syndrome, whereas the chance increases to 3.5% for a woman who is 45 years old.